janbodnar/FSharp-Examples/pattern-match.md

 # Match expressions

 The match expression provides branching control that is based on
 the comparison of an expression with a set of patterns.
+In addition to
+pattern matching expression we have pattern matching function.

 ## String constant